mivion/ephemeris/README.md

 The Jet Propulsion lab also has an ephemeris, which is only accessible via their website or a telnet connection.
 There's also the "Swiss Ephemeris", which is available for free until you hit a certain threshold.

 But both of these popular ephemeris aren't as distributable as Moshier's.
 They're both essentially gigantic tables - dozens of MBs large compressed.
 Moshier's, with its tiny size, is built for the modern web!

 The only problem is that it was written in C...

-But almost a decade ago, Mivion translated it into Javascript!
-And it's been around ever since, ready to be integrated into a project.
-The only issue is a lot has changed with Javascript over the past decade.
-I recently tried to implement it into a project and ran into an issue where my test runner couldn't parse its namespacing!
-That's when I decided: it's time to bring this gem into the future.
+Thankfully, years ago, Mivion translated it into Javascript!
+The only issue is a lot has changed with Javascript over the past few years and I had difficulty integrating it into my projects.
+Well, that difficulty is now a thing of the past!

+Moshier's Ephemeris is good from -3000 B.C.E --- 3000 C.E.
+Its results are always within less than a degree of the other leading Ephemerii, making this a highly precise library.

 ## Demo